Responsible Executive: President

 - The membership of the President’s Cabinet shall include:

-- Any employee with Executive Vice President or Vice President as the initial part of the individual’s MSCC position title is a voting member
+- Any employee with Executive Vice President or Vice President as the initial part of the individual’s Motlow State position title is a voting member;

-- Additional members may be added by memorandum from the Office of the President of Motlow State Community College.
+- Additional members may be added by memorandum from the Office of the President of Motlow State.
 The memorandum shall, at minimum, be addressed to members of the President’s Cabinet and the Institutional Oversight Committee (IOC).

 - The Internal Auditor (IA) and Assistant Vice Presidents (AVPs) only attend Cabinet meetings when invited by their supervisors with approval from the President’s Cabinet and the President for the purpose of conveying information where their expertise is necessary.
 IA and AVPs are non-voting attendees and serve solely in an advisory capacity.